tixxit/extruder/README.md

 ## Motivation

 Let's say that we have a bunch of case classes that all have a common property, but don't extend a common trait with this property.
-For example, a `weight` property:
+For example, `weight: Int`:

 ```
 case class Cat(name: String, weight: Int)